Classical harmonic analysis viewed through the prism of noncommutative geometry: Examples of triples and Banach Fredholm modules

 where $\sgn(0) \ov{\mathrm{def}}{=} 0$.
-The boundedness of the periodic Hilbert transform $\cal{H}$ on the space $\L^p(\T)$ is proved in \cite[Section 6.17]{Kin09a} or \cite[Proposition 5.2.5 p.~391]{HvNVW16} (by transference from the Hilbert transform).
-Another proof is provided by the next result.
-Now, we determine the index pairing of the associated Banach Fredholm module by Proposition \ref{prop-triple-to-Fredholm}.
+The boundedness of the periodic Hilbert transform $\cal{H}_\per$ on the space $\L^p(\T)$ is proved, for instance, in \cite[Section 6.17]{Kin09a} with an approach of Calder\'on and in \cite[Proposition 5.2.5 p.~391]{HvNVW16} by transference from the Hilbert transform $\cal{H}$ on $\L^p(\R)$.
+Another proof is provided by the next result, which simultaneously determines the index pairing of the associated Banach Fredholm module provided by Proposition \ref{prop-triple-to-Fredholm}.
+The case $p=2$ is folklore.